 Enabling Troubleshooting Mode redirects to the Dashboard page then moves to Plugins Page where Troubleshooting Mode will disable all the plugins.

 Also, Troubleshooting mode does not affect the live site of the user.

-Please activate only WP Travel plugin (enable WP Travel Pro if needed)by clicking “Enable while troubleshooting” following the path Admin Panel > Plugins as shown in the screenshot below and verify if the issue has raised through WP Travel plugin itself or not.
+Please activate only WP Travel plugin (enable WP Travel Pro if needed)by clicking “Enable while troubleshooting” following the path Admin Panel > Plugins as shown in the screenshot below and verify if the issue has been raised through WP Travel plugin itself or not.

-If you have any queries, please submit it to our contact page.
+Further, if you have any queries/confusion then please submit them to our Contact page.